 The City also have identified the location of racial and ethnic minority group concentrations by census tract.
-In order to make the analysis more useful, we have excluded Tract 420 from the City total due to its large institutional (Taycheedah Correctional Facility) population which would otherwise distort the analysis.
 The information shows that the City is becoming a more demographically diverse population.
-The population of African- American, Hispanics, American Indian/Alaska Natives and individuals that identify with more than one race has slightly increased within the community since the 2000 Census.
+The population of African-American, Hispanics, American Indian/Alaska Natives and individuals that identify with more than one race has slightly increased within the community since the 2010 Census.
 This increase in diversity is expected as part of a growing community that continues to increase economic opportunities, invest in decent housing and strive for a good quality of life.
-Overall concentrations of minorities are most pronounced in census tracts 403 and 405 with 4 of the 5 groups having concentrations in these census tracts.
+Overall concentrations of minorities are most pronounced in census tracts 405 and 408.
+With the 2010 Census data, 403 had a greater diversity than 408, but that has changed with the 2020 Census data.

 The City intended to use the large majority of its funds within the census block groups that have high concentrations of LMI persons.
 This is the area of greatest need for housing rehabilitation, replacement of deteriorated public infrastructure, concentration of housing affected by lead paint, location of historic properties, location of concentration of minority groups, and other community development priorities.
 Although the target area is the area of greatest need, there is significant need in areas outside the target area.
-The City lends money from the owner-occupied rehabilitation program according to the availability of qualified applicants, which may not necessarily reside in those block groups that are identified as 51% or more low-and-moderate income.
+The City lends money from the owner-occupied rehabilitation program according to the availability of qualified applicants, which may not necesarily reside in those block groups that are identified as 51% or more low-and-moderate income.
 There are those CDBG investments that serve low-and-moderate income persons, such as the transit amenities, that cannot be solely based upon the block groups.
 The riders may be from these neighborhoods, but they are using transit to access shopping, services and employment.